 Following the birth of Princess Victoria on the morning of 24 May 1819 at Kensington Palace, the first actual time that the baby princess was in the physical presence of her uncle, the Prince Regent, was at her christening, which was performed in the magnificent setting of the Cupola Room at Kensington Palace on 24 June, at three o’clock in the afternoon.
 The Prince Regent was also present for another reason, as he numbered amongst the godparents of the baby Princess Victoria.
 Although the Duke and Duchess had sent the Prince Regent a list of baptismal names – Victoire Georgiana Alexandrina Charlotte Augusta – it was not until the day before the christening that the Prince replied that Georgiana was not a name he approved of, because in the proposed order of names, it preceded that of Alexandrina, which had been put forward in honour of Tsar Alexander I (another of her godfathers), who was to be represented at the christening by the Duke of York.
 The Prince Regent explained that if his name could not be before that of the Tsar, then ‘he could not allow it to follow’. (cit., Ibid, pp. 12-13).
 Charlotte he disliked, because it reminded him of his dead daughter, who died the year before the wedding of the Duke and Duchess of Kent and whose premature death as the result of childbirth led to the race amongst the remaining bachelor sons of George III, to marry for the sake of the British succession.

-Interestingly, on the death of the Duchess of Kent in 1861, Queen Victoria found whilst going through her mother’s effects, a relic relating to Princess Charlotte and wrote about it in a letter to her uncle Leopold, King of the Belgians, from Osborne: ‘It is touching to find how she treasured up every little flower, every bit of hair.
-I found some of dear Princess Charlotte’s…’ (cit., A. C. Benson and Viscount Esher, A Selection from Her Majesty’s Correspondence between the years 1837 and 1861, 560).
+Interestingly, on the death of the Duchess of Kent in 1861, Queen Victoria found whilst going through her mother’s effects, a relic relating to Princess Charlotte and wrote about it in a letter to her uncle Leopold, King of the Belgians, from Osborne, saying that in amongst the things the Duchess had carefully preserved relating to her childhood, including her hair, was also some hair of ‘dear‘ Princess Charlotte’s (A. C. Benson and Viscount Esher, A Selection from Her Majesty’s Correspondence between the years 1837 and 1861, 560).
 Princess Charlotte had died at Claremont, in Esher, which had been bought for her and Prince Leopold of Saxe-Coburg – later King of the Belgians.

 Queen Victoria spent much time at Claremont as a child – the second recorded payment relating to the baby Princess Victoria occurs in 1820 when her nurse was paid £2 5 s 0 ½ d for ‘Princess Victoria’s washing at Claremont’. (cit., Kay Staniland, In Royal Fashion, 84).
 The shoes traditionally thought to be Princess Victoria’s baby shoes, were in fact, made by Princess Charlotte’s shoemaker, G. F. Vandervell.
 (Ibid, 85).
 Having spent so much time at Claremont, Princess Victoria must presumably have learnt much about the life story and indeed, the death, of Princess Charlotte.
 Into the 1820s at least, Prince Leopold had preserved the cloak and bonnet worn by Princess Charlotte on their last walk together at Claremont, still in the place where she had left them.
 (Staniland, 21).
 She enjoyed her time visiting her uncle at Claremont so much in fact, that she apparently cried when it was time to return to Kensington Palace.
 (Hibbert, 21).
 At Claremont, none other than Princess Charlotte’s devoted former dresser, Mrs Louisa Louis, made a fuss of her.
 Louisa Louis stayed on as housekeeper at Claremont after Princess Charlotte’s death and preserved a good quantity of clothes that had belonged to Charlotte, (Staniland, 21) until her death at Buckingham Palace, in 1838, the year of Queen Victoria’s coronation.